-I love decorating for fun holidays but mixing it into my usual decor.
+I love decorating for fun holidays but especially now, I have a more minimal style so I like mixing it into my usual decor.
 I don’t want it to be too cheesy or in your face.
-I typically don’t adhere to the usual put up/take down schedules so I want it to blend nicely and ideally be somewhat acceptable after the holiday or immediate season has passed.
+Plus, I typically don’t adhere to the usual put up/take down schedules so I want it to blend nicely and ideally be somewhat acceptable after the holiday or immediate season has passed.

 I grabbed this glass vase before Christmas, and love it for displaying fun vase filler.
 It’s a great way to add a pop of color or festivity without adding piles of knick-knacks to your countertops.
 One note about this vase is it is not filled with just one package of vase filler from Target.
 I do end up mixing multiple packages to completely fill.
 Sometimes I pull the neutral pieces from my winter filler to help!

 This vase filler was the last one on the shelves at my store, and I do not see it online, but I loved the pom-poms and the colors!
-This would be really simple to replicate by buying or making pink and white pom-poms then mix with painted wicker balls.
+This would be simple to replicate by buying or making pink and white pom-poms and then mixing them with painted wicker balls.
 I linked additional pre-made options below!

-Lights add a fun element to decor because they take up little space, but add a lot.
-I have regular white fairy lights that I use around Christmas, but I like to switch them out for pink lights for Valentine’s Day!
+Lights add a fun element to decor because they take up little space but add a lot.
+I have regular white fairy lights that I use around Christmas, but I like to switch them out for pink or red lights for Valentine’s Day!
 These are a super short strand from (yet again) the Target Dollar Spot, but they are easy to find online too.

 Knick-knacks are what I’ll call my Target dollar-spot finds.
-I don’t like a lot of them, but there are absolutely some functional items, and cute pieces that add to the space.
-I have probably six little buckets for different season that I use for our keys.
+I don’t like a lot of them, but there are absolutely some functional items and cute pieces that add to the space.
+I have probably six little buckets for different seasons that I use for our keys.
 This pink one is the newest addition!